harshsharma-x/harshsharma-x/README.md

 # 💫 About Me:
-<br>Passionate Frontend Developer crafting responsive, user-centric web experiences.<br>Proficient in modern JavaScript frameworks, with a keen eye for design and performance optimization.
+Passionate Frontend Developer crafting responsive, user-centric web experiences.<br>Proficient in modern JavaScript frameworks, with a keen eye for design and performance optimization.

 ## 🌐 Socials: